FOREX-Yen hits 11-month low against dollar, watched for intervention risk

 +11.8654

-(Reporting by Karen Brettell; Additional reporting by Joice Alves in London, editing by Deepa Babington)
+(Reporting by Karen Brettell; Additional reporting by Joice Alves in London; editing by Deepa Babington and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.